davidglo/boot-camps/Python/1_lists_and_dictionaries.md

 To get the number of items in the list, we have to use "len"
 ```
 print len(testList)
-4
 ```
-This prints "4", as we have four things in the list.
+gives "4", as we have four things in the list.

 We can also change the value of an item by setting it equal to a new value
 ```